These Are the Jobs You Can Get with Just HTML and CSS

 Even if a lot of folx know HTML and CSS, those are still valuable skills that clients and employers will pay money for.
 If you know a skill that allows you to build something someone else needs, you can get paid for it!

 And while it’s true that there are always designers and developers with more advanced skill sets than you (no one is ever really at the top!), employers are not always trying to hire for senior roles.
-Sometimes, what they need is someone who knows HTML and CSS and other complimentary skills that you can pick up quickly (or that you already know).
+Sometimes, what they need is someone who knows HTML and CSS and other complementary skills that you can pick up quickly (or that you already know).

 In short, you can definitely find work using just HTML and CSS.
 And if those foundational skills aren’t enough to get you your dream job, you can still use them to start making money while you’re building other skills.